 For whey protein, you know we’re camp Legion over here.
 But sometimes you’d rather load up on plant-based proteins.
-If you ever have that need in your family, try this homemade vegan protein powder made with oats, rice, and lentils.
+If you ever have that need in your family, try this homemade vegan protein powder made with oats, hemp seeds, and powdered peanut butter.

-The downside is it has more complex carbs than protein, whereas whey isolate contains just a couple grams of carbs per 22 grams of protein.
+The downside is it has a higher carb to protein ratio, whereas whey isolate contains just a couple grams of carbs per 22 grams of protein.
 Yet, we admit there are a few benefits to this vegan protein powder too, including fiber, iron, and vitamins.

 Although beets are naturally sweet – while adding only 6 grams of sugar per beet – they don’t make the best juice.
 It’s not that they aren’t tasty, just that as a smoothie beets will be more palatable when mixed with other fruits.